Political science - Quiz

 A) The study of literature

-B) The art of negotiation
+B) The study of politics and government

 C) The study of history